anveshsarepalli21/Global_Job_Market_Insights_2024-Tableau-/README.md

 # Global Job Market Insights (Tableau Dashboard)

 An interactive Tableau dashboard that visualizes global hiring demand, salaries, top skills, and work type distribution (Remote / On-site).
+This project presents a comprehensive view of the global job market for 2024 using Tableau.
+It highlights patterns in hiring demand, salary trends, and skill requirements across countries.
+The goal is to help job seekers, analysts, and businesses understand where opportunities and skill gaps exist globally.

 ---